Stokehol/Playing-to-Lose/README.md

-# Playing to Lose: Subgame-Perfect Equilibria in Sequential Round-Robin Tournaments with Non-Monotone Prizes: Supplementary Calculations
+# Playing to Lose: Subgame-Perfect Equilibria in Sequential Round-Robin Tournaments with Non-Monotone Prizes: Supplementary Calculations [Anonymized for review]

 In this repository, you will find the supplementary calculations available as both an HTML file and a wxMaxima notebook.